Ayushpatel0510/Travel-Home/README.md

 🏠 TravelHome - Property Booking Web App

-TravelHome is a Django-based web application that allows users to register, log in, view property listings, book stays, and manage their own bookings.
+TravelHome is a Django-based web application that allows users to register, log in, browse and book properties, and manage bookings.
+Hosts can list properties and manage them through a dedicated dashboard.

 📦 Features
-- User registration and login
+- User registration and login with password confirmation
 - Property listings and detail pages
 - Booking system with check-in, check-out, and guest fields
-- User-specific booking history
+- User dashboard to manage bookings
+- Host dashboard to manage property listings
+- Property browsing through search feature and filters
 - Django messages for feedback
 - CSRF protection
 - Admin dashboard to manage users, bookings, and properties